rdlauer/articles/nativescript/theme-builder/post.md

 **But the native styles can get boring, and fast.** So leveraging the power of NativeScript and CSS allows the NativeScript Theme Builder to generate perfectly compliant styles for your native UI elements.

-The trick is though, that the Theme Builder-generated CSS doesn't "just work".
-You do also need to use the core themes that now ship as part of the core NativeScript framework:
+The trick is though, that the Theme Builder-generated CSS doesn't "just work". **You also need to use the [core themes](https://docs.nativescript.org/ui/theme) that now ship as part of the core NativeScript framework:**

 ![nativescript core themes](color-schemes-light-and-dark.png)